sarnarahul/CarInsuranceHackathoniOSApp/README.md

-# Generic Car Insurance App for Intership Position at Stony Brook's R&D Park
+# Generic Car Insurance App for Internship Position at Stony Brook's R&D Park

 According to the given specifications for the App,